negralessio/biosignals-gen-ai/README.md

 |    **50%**     | **0.2512** | **0.0158** | **0.1518**    | **0.0461**  | **0.9173** | **0.0111** | **0.9986**   | **0.0039** |
 |      100%      | 0.2101     | 0.0151     | 0.1420        | 0.0475      | 0.9524     | 0.0150     | 0.9956       | 0.0164     |

+- Above: Data Aggregation of the last epoch (#32) over all 25 runs
 - Sweet Spot is 50% added reconstructed / synthetic data
 - Generalization ability of EEGNet is improved
   - Significantly lower standard deviation (SD) in the validation accuracy and loss